Pon-cho/twitchat/README.md

 # twitchat

 --English--
-Phyton script that gets the chat thread on a Twitch live stream It outputs a log file containing all the chat messages it can captures for the time you run the script.
+Python script that gets the chat thread on a Twitch live stream It outputs a log file containing all the chat messages it can captures for the time you run the script.